EXL/2048/2048-EZX/ReadMe.md

 ![Remote access to Motorola E680 through AnyDesk on Windows XP Screen](../image/AnyDesk-Remote-E680-Windows-XP-Screenshot.jpg)

-The emulation of button presses on the phone is done using my [pushkey](https://github.com/EXL/keyd/tree/master/pushkey) program, which I wrote for MotoMAGX in the first place.
-I used the [fb2bmp](https://github.com/iven/e680_fb2bmp) program of [iven](https://github.com/iven) to take screenshots from device.
+The emulation of button presses on the phone is done using my [pushkey](https://github.com/EXL/keyd/tree/master/pushkey) program which I make for MotoMAGX in the first place.
+I used the [fb2bmp](https://github.com/iven/e680_fb2bmp) program by [iven](https://github.com/iven) to take screenshots from device.
 I was able to test and debug the project remotely on Motorola E680 thanks to this setup.

 ## Versions